jkieltyka15/park-patrol/README.md

 # Tips:

     * Use items and barriers in the environment.
 Good decisions are rewarded.
-    * Litterbugs are meh, but the fireants must be stopped!!!
+    * Litterbugs are meh, but the fire ants must be stopped!!!